-Meerut's 12-Kg 'Bahubali' Samosa: Eat In 30 Minutes, Win Rs 71,000
+Meerut's 12-kg 'Bahubali' samosa: Eat in 30 minutes, win Rs 71,000

-Meerut (UP), June 18: How would you like to celebrate your birthday by cutting a 12-kilogram giant samosa? or eat the deep-fried snack in 30 minutes to win Rs 71,000?
+MEERUT (UP), June 18: How would you celebrate your birthday by cutting a 12-kilogram giant samosa?

 Shubham Kaushal, the third generation owner of Lalkurti-based Kaushal Sweets here, says he wanted to do “something different” to bring the samosa into the spotlight.